Español English

 Copiapoa echinoides needs direct sunlight exposure and good ventilation to avoid high humidity.
 The winter safety temperature is 4 ºC (39.2 ºF).

 It is very important to let the soil dry completely before watering.
-They resist drought very well but are sensitive to excess moisture.
+It resists drought very well but are sensitive to excess moisture.

-Images of the cacti Copiapoa echinoides or Copiapoa dura
+Images of the cactus Copiapoa echinoides or Copiapoa dura

 Copiapoa echinoides